crowdbotics/modules/react-native/social-login/README.md

 If you enabled Signin with Apple on XCode, you are mostly done with Apple signing.
 Verify if your app is in a iOS version of 13.0 or higher, since this is the version where Apple Singin was introduced.
 You can do that by both checking your project on XCode in the `General` tab, under `Deployment Info` and searching across your code for `IPHONEOS_DEPLOYMENT_TARGET`, which should be targeted to 13.0 or higher.

 However, there could be a variety of issues during iOS deployment.
 Below you will see a list of helpful links to debug possible deployment issues on iOS.

+## Acknowledgements
+Note that the majority of the configuration here is to help you get started with all social login apps.
+You will need to properly configure your app further by checking the official documentation for all providers (Google, Facebook and Apple) in order to get your app ready for release.
+Such configurations include:
+- Explicitly activating or decativating Facebook tracking and other Facebook features to be compliant with iOS App Store
+- Changing Facebook app and Google Credentials for release, by updating the SHA-1 key from debug to release and including privacy policy according to their guidelines
+- Etc.

 ## References and XCode Troubleshooting